-As we move through life, we are all building a legacy that one day we will leave behind.
-Family members, friends, even acquaintances will remember us for our work, the causes and organizations we supported, and the special ways we connected with others.
+As we move through life, we are all building a legacy.
+One day, when we are gone, family members, friends, and even acquaintances will remember us for our work, the causes and organizations we supported, and the special ways we connected with others.

-A carefully fashioned estate plan can be an important component of a personal legacy as you determine how you will distribute your tangible assets to heirs, charity and others you care about.
+A carefully fashioned estate plan can be an important component of a personal legacy as you determine how you will distribute your assets to heirs, charity, and others you care about.
 As a part of your estate plan, a will or living trust can be more than a practical tool for efficient distribution of your estate-it can be a reflection of your values, expectations, and concern for family and loved ones.